You'll Like The 2009 Chevrolet Equinox If...

-If you need power and room, the Equinox offers the most passenger and cargo space in its class, as well as the most powerful standard engine in the entire compact SUV category.
+If you need power and room, the 2009 Chevrolet Equinox offers some of the best passenger and cargo space in its class, as well as a standard V6 engine.
 The muscular good looks, comfy seats and long list of optional features are just icing on the cake.

-If you're enthusiastic about the driving experience, the lack of a manual shifter and the numb electric power steering may not appeal to you.
-And the Equinox's well laid-out interior begs for more in the way of color and contrast.
+If you're enthusiastic about the driving experience, the lack of a manual shifter and the minimal feedback of the electrically-assisted power steering of the LS, LT and LTZ trim levels may not appeal to you.
+Unlike many competitors, including the Saturn VUE, the Equinox is not offered as a hybrid version.

-In compact SUV terms, the Chevy Equinox is enormous.
-Its wheelbase is a full 10- inches longer than a Honda CR-V's and just a half-inch shorter than Chevy's own TrailBlazer mid-size SUV.
+In compact SUV terms, the 2009 Chevrolet Equinox is enormous.
+Its wheelbase is nearly 10 inches longer than a Honda CR-V's and just a half-inch shorter than Chevy's own TrailBlazer mid-size SUV.
 Overall length falls an inch shy of the mid-size Ford Explorer.
 The Equinox is unmistakable as a Chevy with big, gold Chevrolet bowtie badges front and rear, plus angular styling that immediately evokes the automaker's Silverado and Avalanche pickups.

-Put a heavy foot on the pedal and the Equinox takes it as a command, not a suggestion.
+Put a heavy foot on the pedal and the 2009 Chevrolet Equinox takes it as a command, not a suggestion.
 While pulling away from a stop or negotiating slower traffic on a two-lane road, the 3.4-liter V6 always delivers plenty of power.
-The maxi mini-SUV also corners reasonably well, while remaining comfortable and quiet on the highway.
-The glaring weak spot from behind the steering wheel for aggressive drivers is the steering itself.
-The electric power steering system offers little feedback and an unnatural feel, while a 40-foot turning diameter can make the Equinox seem like a full-size SUV in just about any parking lot.
+The Equinox also corners reasonably well, while remaining comfortable and quiet on the highway.
+For those drivers who may be more enthusiastic, one less-than-appealing aspect of the driving experience is the electric power steering system of the LS, LT and LTZ trims, which offers little feedback and an unnatural feel; we prefer the hydraulic system of the Sport trim level.
+And, a 40-foot turning diameter can make the Equinox seem like a full-size SUV in just about any parking lot.

-The Chevrolet Equinox LS has a Manufacturer's Suggested Retail Price (MSRP) of $22,465, while the LT model has an MSRP of $23,265.
-All-wheel drive adds another $1,500 to the price.
-Before you begin comparison shopping, be sure to check the Fair Purchase Price which shows what others in your area are paying for their vehicles.
+The 2009 Chevrolet Equinox LS' Manufacturer's Suggested Retail Price (MSRP) starts just over $24,000, while the LTZ is around $29,000.
+All-wheel drive adds about another $1,500 to the price and a fully-loaded Sport tops out around $35,000.
+Before you begin comparison shopping, be sure to check the Fair Purchase Price, which shows what others in your area are paying for their vehicles.
 As for resale, Kelley Blue Book projects the Equinox to retain an average resale value, on par with the Ford Escape and Mitsubishi Outlander, but well below the Honda CR-V, Toyota RAV4 and Subaru Forester.

-Popular Equinox options include leather seating, heated front seats, six-way power driver's seat, AM/FM/6CD/MP3 audio system, steering wheel-mounted audio controls, power moonroof, 17-inch wheels, OnStar, DVD navigation, remote start, electrochromic rearview mirror, head-curtain airbags, traction control and anti-lock brakes (ABS).
+Popular Equinox options include all-wheel drive, leather seating, heated front seats, six-way power driver's seat, Pioneer premium AM/FM/6CD/MP3 audio system, steering wheel-mounted audio controls, power moonroof, 17-inch wheels, DVD navigation, remote start and an electrochromic rearview mirror.

 Sliding Rear Seat